 Sr. No. Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 1.
 Securities Lending Permissible Upto 20% Clause 12.11 2.
 Debt Derivatives for non- hedging purposes Permissible Upto 50% of total debt portfolio Clause 12.25 3.
 Securitized Debt Permissible Upto 40% Clause 12.15 4.
 Overseas Securities Not Permissible Clause 12.19 5.
-ReITS and InVITS Not Permissible Clause 12.21 6.
+ReITS and InVITS Permissible Upto 10% of its NAV in the units of REIT and InvI Clause 12.21 6.
 AT 1 (Additional Tier 1) and AT 2 (Additional Tier 2) Bonds Permissible Upto 10% of the NAV of the debt portfolio Clause 12.2 7.
 Any other instrument a.
 Structured Obligations/Credit Enhancements' Permissible Upto 10% Clause 12.3 b.
 Units of Corporate Debt Market Development Fund Permissible 25 bps of AUM Clause 16A.2 c.
-Exposure in repos of corporate bonds Permissible Upto 10% Clause 12.18 d.
-Interest Rate Swaps Permissible Clause 12.25.5 e.
-Interest Rate Futures Permissible Clause 12.25.9 f.
-Interest Rate Forwards Permissible g.
-Forward rate agreement Permissible Clause 7.6.1 h.
-Credit Default Swaps Permissible upto 10% Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. i.
-Deposits in Scheduled commercial bank Permissible Clause 12.16
+Repo transactions in Corporate Debt Securities Permissible upto 10% Clause 12.18 d.
+Deposits in Scheduled commercial bank Permissible Clause 12.16 e.
+Credit default Swap Permissible upto 10% Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time.